-I recently did a coaching session with a client who is looking to start hosting on Airbnb.
+I recently did a consulting session with a client who is looking to start hosting on Airbnb.

 We were walking through some of the things I do to make my guests feel welcome, and we got to the part about bathroom extras.
 I like to leave a travel-sized bottle of shampoo, conditioner, and shower gel, plus a little bar of soap for every guest that comes into one of my spaces.
 I also have toothpaste and toothbrushes available if they forget theirs.